RostiMelk/ACF-Tools/README.md

 ### General info

-This is a Chrome extension for Advanced Custom Fields to help with developing sites faster stuff.
+This is a Chrome extension for Advanced Custom Fields to help with developing sites faster.

 ### Features